-You had a craniotomy, which is the surgical opening of the skull.
-Your healthcare provider needed to do this to perform brain surgery.
-Recovery after a craniotomy varies, depending on why the procedure was done.
+You had a craniotomy.
+This means your healthcare provider made an opening in your skull.
+Your provider needed to do this to do brain surgery.
+Recovery after a craniotomy varies, depending on why you had the procedure.
 The guidelines provided here are for general care.
-Ask your healthcare provider to provide additional information based on your specific condition.
+Ask your healthcare provider to provide more information based on your own condition.

 Do's and don'ts include:

 Increase your activity slowly.
 Talk with your healthcare provider about which activities you can start with.

 Don’t drive until your healthcare provider says it’s OK.